enthought/envisage/docs/source/tasks_user_manual/extensibility.rst

 1. 'enthought.envisage.ui.tasks.tasks':

-   A list of ``TaskFactory`` instances. ``TaskFactory`` is a lightweight class for associating a task factory with a name and ID.
+   A list of ``TaskFactory`` instances. ``TaskFactory`` is a lightweight class for associating a task factory with a name and an ID.
 We shall see an example of its use in the following subsection.

 .. index:: TaskExtension